-It's a great way to get around and to get your daily dose of physical activity.
+Bicycling is a great way to get around and to get your daily dose of physical activity.
 It's good for the environment, and it can save you money.
-No wonder many communities are encouraging people to ride their bicycles more often!
+No wonder many communities are encouraging people to ride their bikes more often!